 Are the vibrant colours used for your work are a conscious choice for depicting the story of an artist?
 Do you have any particular project that you are very fond of?

-I love color.
-I think I would get very bored if my work didn’t use color the way it does.
-The use of color is definitely a conscious decision and is important to a lot of the themes in my work.
+I love colours.
+I think I would get very bored if my work didn’t use colour the way it does.
+The use of colour is definitely a conscious decision and is important to a lot of the themes in my work.
 I just finished a new piece (see attached) for a show at Mirus Gallery in San Francisco that used a lot of rainbow gradients that I airbrushed.
-I was pretty stoked on how it turned out.
+I was pretty stoked about how it turned out.
 As I said earlier I’m thinking a lot about gradients, and this piece really got my mind going.

 You have started exploring the sculptural forms more.
 How is the experience overall?
 Has there been any challenge that you have faced and proud to have overcome specifically?